TOUCH THE FUTURE WITH RAFI

 For this reason, many people do not think about how we interact with these machines.
 At RAFI, we do.
 As a leading manufacturer of HMI systems, we deal with this precise moment every day – at the interface between human and machine.
 Our goal is to make this moment a lasting positive experience.

-We see ourselves as your solution provider.
-That means you get your human machine interface with everything that goes with it.
+We see ourselves as a solution provider.
+That means you get your human-machine interface with everything that goes with it.
 From touchscreens to command and signaling devices, tactile switches and electromechanical systems such as joysticks, to electronics, software, and housings.
 At RAFI, you get everything from a single partner in the form of platform solutions in absolutely top quality and with fast time-to-market.
 From the initial idea to the finished product.

 As a technology leader, we have high quality standards for ourselves and our products.
 That is why we produce our HMI systems as far as possible ourselves.
 Whether touch sensors, printing, metalworking, electronics manufacturing or plastic injection molding – at RAFI we use state-of-the-art machines to attain the best possible quality.
 For printing, we use flatbed screen printing machines, fully automatic cylinder printing machines, digital printing machines, tampoprint machines, and hot stamping machines.
 When working plastics, we rely on hydraulic and fully electric injection molding machines as well as various special processes for molding around glass, two-color and multi-component injection molding.
 We machine metal chip-free on CNC machining centers, and we also use various bolt insertion and welding techniques.
 For our touch sensors “Made in Germany”, we use laser structuring of the ITO layers, fine conductor printing to connect the sensor points, electrical connection technology using the hot sealing method, vacuum lamination of the cover and sensor glass, as well as optical bonding between the touchscreen sensor and the display.
 Finally, we also assemble the systems ourselves – either manually, or semi and fully automatically.
 You can find out more about electronics manufacturing in the EMS section.